 Director of Programmes

 Jeremy started at WSUP in 2016.
 His current role involves leading the strategic development of the six WSUP country programmes, with direct oversight of the teams in Kenya and Bangladesh.

 Having started out as an engineer, Jeremy’s career has developed with roles in the commercial, public and non-profit sectors.
-This includes time with the Department for International Development where he completed a management degree, and as a CEO for a UK NGO.
+This includes time with the Department for International Development where he completed a management degree, and as a CEO for a UK NGO, during which time he completed a management degree.

 Guy Norman PhD